backdrop-contrib/imagezoom/README.txt

 Install
 -------
 Install the module by following the instructions at http://drupal.org/node/70151.
-The elevatezoom jQuery plugin needs to be downloaded from http://www.elevateweb.co.uk/image-zoom.
-The downloaded folder should be renamed to elevatezoom and placed in your libraries folder.
+The elevateZoom Plus jQuery plugin needs to be downloaded from https://github.com/igorlino/elevatezoom-plus.
+The downloaded folder should be renamed to elevatezoom-plus and placed in your libraries folder.

 Configuration